 Nerve blocks may be temporary or longer lasting.
 There are several types of surgical and non-surgical nerve blocks which may be recommended, depending on your needs.

-If you have any questions about nerve blocks in Fayetteville, Georgia, or to make an appointment with our physician, call Regenerative Spine and Pain Specialists today at 404-618-0995.
+If you have any questions about nerve blocks in Fayetteville and Atlanta, Georgia, or to make an appointment with our physician, call Regenerative Spine and Pain Specialists today at 404-618-0995.